SitePen/dgrid/doc/migration-guide.md

 This is not exposed as a distinct option, but is automatically managed by the `Selection` plugin.
 Standard browser selection is disabled when a `selectionMode` other than `none` is in use.
-Otherwise, selection operates as normal.
+Otherwise, text selection operates as normal.

 ### formatterScope